Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 Different restrictions apply on private land, in national parks and in State forests and depending on the time of year.
 Make sure you have checked the rules where you are before lighting a campfire or barbeque.

-Check out our Can I or Can’t I? fact sheet on campfire and barbeque rules on public land.
+Check out our 'Can I or can’t I?' fact sheet on campfire and barbeque rules on and around public land, as well as important information on other restricted activities:

 Leaving a campfire unattended is an offence and penalties may apply.